NYC Stalking Attorney Cody Warner Explains Stalking Charges in New York

 Stalking in the Third Degree P.L 120.50 is a class A misdemeanor with a maximum penalty of one year in jail.
 You can be charged with Stalking in the Third Degree in the following scenarios:

 The third scenario is potentially the most problematic for defendants; aggressive prosecutors can charge people with Stalking in the Third Degree when Stalking in the Fourth Degree may be more appropriate.
-If you have been charged with Stalking in the Third Degree, an NYC stalking attorney can determine the best strategy for your case.
+If you have been charged with Stalking in the Third Degree, an NYC criminal lawyer can determine the best strategy for your case.

 Stalking In The Second Degree